WonderBeat/Find-My-Car-Firefox-OS/README.md

 ##Project Goals
 - Get acquainted with HTML5 geolocation API and Firefox OS Marketplace.
 (Done)
 - Configure Travis CI for Grunt project.
 (Done)
-- Check idea, that "IPhone app clones can be saled in Firefox Marketplace"
+- Check idea, that "IPhone app clones can be saled in Firefox Marketplace" (Done, gathering stats)
 - Collaborate!!!
+(In progress)